syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * "1120px"

-Sets the height of the Scheduler.
+Sets the height of the Schedule.
 Accepts both pixel and percentage values.

 #### Example

-To set the height of the Scheduler in pixels,
+To set the height of Schedule in pixels,

 {% highlight html %}